berry-cs/sinbad/tutorials/racket/quakes1-atomlist.md

 If you check the length of this list, it probably has at least a hundred elements in it:  `(length quake-places)`.
 You can also just view the entire list by typing `quake-places` in the Interactions area, but in general you should be careful about viewing large lists of data because it can cause DrRacket to become unresponsive if there is so much data that it overflows the Interactions area as it tries to display it all.

-1. Now, use your `how-many-in-ca` and `how-many-in` functions to examine how many quakes have occurred in a various locations.
+1. Now, use your `how-many-in-ca` and `how-many-in` functions to examine how many quakes have occurred in various locations.

 2. Fetch a list of all the quake magnitudes, using the data element path `"features/properties/mag"`.
 Play with applying your `how-many->=` function to the data.